- Alzheimer's vs. Dementia

 - mood or behavior changes,

 - loss of interest in daily activities, and

 - Symptoms may be present in varying degrees of severity.

 - The cause(s) of Alzheimer's disease is (are) not known.
 Although, accumulation of the protein amyloid in the brain is suspected to play a role.

-- The management of Alzheimer's disease consists of medication based and non-medication based treatments.
+- The treatment and management of Alzheimer's disease consists of medications and non-medication based treatments.